msk-html/basic/10_Style_CSS/style_css.md

 # HTML Styles - CSS
-CSS stands for Cascading Style Sheets.
+CSS stands for `Cascading Style Sheets`.

 CSS saves a lot of work.
 It can control the layout of multiple web pages all at once.